ibm-cloud-docs/speech-to-text/websockets.md

 ```
 {: codeblock}

-If it receives the request successfully, the service returns the following text message to indicate that it is `listening`:
+If it receives the request successfully, the service returns the following text message to indicate that it is `listening`.
+The `listening` state indicates that the service instance is configured (the JSON `start` message was valid) and is ready to accept audio for a recognition request.

 ```javascript
 {'state': 'listening'}
 ```
 {: codeblock}

-The `listening` state indicates that the service instance is configured (your JSON `start` message was valid) and is ready to process a new utterance for a recognition request.
-Once it begins listening, the service processes any audio that was sent before the `listening` message.

 If the client specifies an invalid query parameter or JSON field for the recognition request, the service's JSON response includes a `warnings` field.
 The field describes each invalid argument.
 The request succeeds despite the warnings.

 ### Send audio and receive recognition results
-{: #WSaudio}
+{: #ws-audio}

-After it sends the initial `start` message, the client can begin sending audio data to the service.
+After it sends the initial `start` message, the client can begin to send audio data to the service.
 The client does not need to wait for the service to respond to the `start` message with the `listening` message.
-The service returns the results of the transcription asynchronously in the same format as it returns results for the HTTP interfaces.
+Once it begins listening, the service processes any audio that was sent before the `listening` message.

 The client must send the audio as binary data.
-The client can send a maximum of 100 MB of audio data with a single utterance (per `send` request).
+The client can send a maximum of 100 MB of audio data per `send` request.
 It must send at least 100 bytes of audio for any request.
-The client can send multiple utterances over a single WebSocket connection.
+The client can send multiple requests over a single WebSocket connection.
 For information about using compression to maximize the amount of audio that you can pass to the service with a request, see [Data limits and compression](/docs/speech-to-text?topic=speech-to-text-audio-formats#audio-formats-limits).

 The WebSocket interface imposes a maximum frame size of 4 MB.
 The client can set the maximum frame size to less than 4 MB.
 If it is not practical to set the frame size, the client can set the maximum message size to less than 4 MB and send the audio data as a sequence of messages.
 For more information about WebSocket frames, see [IETF RFC 6455](https://tools.ietf.org/html/rfc6455){: external}.

+How the service sends recognition results to the client depends on whether the WebSocket connection uses a previous- or next-generation model.
+It also depends on whether the client requests interim results.
+For more information, see [How the service sends recognition results](#ws-results).

 The following snippet of JavaScript code sends audio data to the service as a binary message (blob):